Your complete guide to Patient Experience.

 How to improve the patient experience

-- simplify appointment scheduling,
+- simplify the appointment scheduling process

-- create a friendly environment,
+- create a friendly environment

-- reduce perceived waiting times,
+- reduce patients' waiting times

-Simplify appointment scheduling
+Simplify the appointment scheduling process

 Create a friendly environment